Cloudddy/Cloud2/index.md

 ### About

-DarkBot is coded by the newcomer for coding, DarkDev#3743.
-DarkkBot was coded in discord.py, a Python Discord API Wrapper 🐍.
+Cloud2 is coded by the newcomer for coding, Cloud (H₂O)#3743.
+Cloud2 was coded in discord.py, a Python Discord API Wrapper 🐍.

 ### Source Code